ANTIAIDS Foundation

 The Elena Pinchuk ANTIAIDS Foundation is the first and only charity foundation in Ukraine that is privately funded.
 The main aim of the Foundation is to control the HIV/AIDS epidemic in Ukraine.

 History

 The foundation was established in September 2003 by Elena Franchuk, the daughter of Leonid Kuchma, the second post-Soviet Ukrainian President.
-In 2010 the Foundation changed its name to the Elena Pinchuk Foundation, as Elena Franchuk divorced her first husband, Igor Franchuk, and married Viktor Pinchuk (in 1997).
-In 2010 Elena Pinchuk entered the UNAIDS High Level Commission on HIV Prevention.
-In 2011 the Foundation launched a competition to develop social media and mobile phone projects for HIV prevention.
+In 2010, the Foundation changed its name to the Elena Pinchuk Foundation, as Elena Franchuk divorced her first husband, Igor Franchuk, and married Viktor Pinchuk (in 1997).
+In 2010, Elena Pinchuk entered the UNAIDS High Level Commission on HIV Prevention.
+In 2011, the Foundation launched a competition to develop social media and mobile phone projects for HIV prevention.

+In October 2022, the Elena Pinchuk Foundation, together with the NGO Hryhoriy Skovoroda Institute for Process Oriented Work in Ukraine, announced the launch of the Regeneration project to train specialists to provide psychological support to war-affected Ukrainian women.